 "As investors, women are less knowledgeable and interested than men, but make fewer mistakes (and don't repeat them as often)."

 Merrill Lynch Investment Managers Survey April 2005

 The quote above makes it clear that both males and females have "gender specific" characteristics as investors.
 While women tend to be more risk aversive, less knowledgeable and interested in the market; men tend to buy "hot" investments without research, hold losing investments too long, and ignore tax consequences of investing decisions.
+There are a plethora of automated bots on the market that can assist women and even men who are new to trading as an investor.
+To shine and make profitable trades, all you need is willpower.
+People are showing a lot of interest in bitcoin investments, and automated trading robots like Bitcoin Profit krypto roboter can assist women investors succeed.
 (Merrill Lynch Investment Managers Survey April 2005) In fact, the National Association of Investors Corporation reported female investment clubs reported an average lifetime compound return of 32.1 percent versus 23.2 percent for all male-investment clubs.
 (NAIC 1995) Based on this information, I would say women need no more specific investment advice than do men.
 This however, is not a common view.